astraio/api-docs/README.md

 http://cdn.astra.io/v0/public/...
 ```

-The API supports delivery via CDN for public streaming requests only; metadata must be accessed directly.
+The API supports delivery via CDN for public streaming only; metadata must be accessed directly.

 ### HMAC Signatures

-HMAC-SHA1 signatures are used to verify the sources and integrity of public requests.
-Since changing signed URLs invalidates their signatures, signing "locks in" parameters, including `expires` fields and transform details.
+HMAC signatures are used to verify the sources and integrity of public requests.
+Since changing URLs invalidates their signatures, signing "locks in" parameters like `expires` fields and transforms.

-The API's method for constructing and signing messages is (in PHP-style pseudocode):
+The API's method for constructing [HMAC-SHA1](http://tools.ietf.org/html/rfc2104) signatures is (in PHP-style pseudocode):

 ```php
 function sign_request($http_method, $path, $percent_encoded_query_str=null, $secret)